message/iata/CU.md

-Published 20.07.2021
+Published 12.11.2021
-1. Flights from Guyana, Haiti, Nicaragua, Suriname and Trinidad and Tobago are suspended.
-- This does not apply to humanitarian flights.
-2. Passengers must have a printed negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.
+1. Until 14 November 2021, passengers must have a printed negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.
-- This does not apply to passengers arriving from Poland;
+This does not apply to:
+- passengers arriving from Poland;
-- This does not apply to passengers arriving on Air Canada (AC), Air Transat (TS), Sunwing Airlines (WG) or West Jet (WS).
+- passengers arriving on Air Canada (AC), Air Transat (TS), Sunwing Airlines (WG) or West Jet (WS).
-3. Passengers arriving from Poland must have a printed negative COVID-19 RT-PCR test result issued at most 5 days before arrival.
+2 .Until 14 November 2021, passengers arriving from Poland must have a printed negative COVID-19 RT-PCR test result issued at most 5 days before arrival.
+3. From 15 November 2021, passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated.
+- This does not apply to:
+- passengers younger than 12 years;
+- passengers with a printed negative COVID-19 RT-PCR test result issued at most 72 hours before arrival, if arriving from a country other than USA.
-4. Passengers are subject a COVID-19 PCR test upon arrival; and
+4. Passengers could be subject to a COVID-19 RT-PCR test upon arrival; and
-- subject to medical screening; and
+- subject to medical screening.
-- subject to quarantine.
 5. A completed "Declaracion de Sanidad del Viajero" must be presented upon arrival.
-6. Passengers must pay a health tax of USD 30.- or equivalent.
-7. Nationals of Cuba residing in Cuba are allowed to enter with an expired passport that was issued after 1 January 2014.
-8. Normal passports issued after 1 January 2014 to nationals of Cuba residing in Cuba that have not been revalidated with a "Prorroga" sticker are accepted for entry.
-9. Passengers traveling to Cayo Coco (CCC) or Varadero (VRA) must have a reservation for a tourist arrangement.
-- This does not apply to nationals of Cuba.
-10. Nationals of Cuba traveling to Cayo Coco (CCC) or Varadero (VRA) must have a reservation for a tourist arrangement that includes a period of self-isolation for 14 nights.